DavidTHoy/Telegram-Stock-Bot/README.md

 # SETUP

-You will need these two env vars to start:
+You will only need these two env vars to use the bot:

 - FINNHUB_API_KEY
 - TELEGRAM_API_KEY